microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/principalresourcemembershipsscope.md

 ## Relationships
 None.

-## Supported queries of type principalResourceMembershipsScope
+### Supported queries of type principalResourceMembershipsScope

-The following section describe the supported principalResourceMembershipScopes based on the resources being selected.
+The following sections describe the supported principalResourceMembershipScopes based on the resources being selected.

 ### ServicePrincipal resource scope